javohiryusupovv/javohiryusupovv/README.md

 ---

-## 🎯 2025 Goals
+## 🎯 2026 Goals

-* ⚡ Build more SaaS products with Next.js + MongoDB
+* 🐍 Build scalable SaaS products with Django + Next.js
+* 🧩 Master system design, microservices, and cloud deployment
 * 🌍 Work remotely with a global tech team
-* 💼 Land a Frontend Developer position in Europe
+* 💼 Land a Full-Stack Developer position in Europe
-* 🧠 Deep dive into performance optimization and design systems

 ---